 - Watch this video by Ford Foundation for a brief primer on what the census is, how it reflects American democracy, and why we should be worried about the 2020 count.

 - Read fact sheets by The Center for Poverty and Inequality created to make sure that everyone understands how important an inclusive and effective 2020 Census is to economic justice and political equality in the U.S.

 - Visit the The United States Census Bureau's Census Library for fact sheets, webinars, infograhics and more that provide an in depth understanding of the census.

-The Census Bureau addressed their strategy for ensuring a fair count with "Counting the Hard to Count in a Census" which details outreach measures, challenges, and responses to including hard to reach populations into the census.
+The Census Bureau's "Counting the Hard to Count in a Census" details outreach measures, challenges, and responses to including hard to reach populations into the census.

 Census Counts reviews the implications of technology on the census and describes how an inclusive census is essential for civil rights in "Counting Everyone in the Digital Age".